stanleyhuangyc/Freematics/firmware_v5/telelogger/README.md

 Remote Commands
 ---------------

-Commands can be sent to Freematics ONE+ with results responded, through serial terminal, BLE or [Freematics Hub API](https://freematics.com/hub/api/).
+Commands can be sent to Freematics ONE+ to execute with results responded, through serial terminal (ended by \n), BLE (as a  message) or [Freematics Hub API](https://freematics.com/hub/api/) (remotely).
 Currently following commands are implemented.

 * LED [0/1/2] - setting device LED status (0:auto 1:always off 2:always on)
 * REBOOT - performing a reboot immediately